You are currently browsing the tag archive for the ‘greatest’ tag.

 Nüwa Repairs the Breach in Heaven (a modern interpretation)

 Strangely enough my favorite Chinese novel (maybe my favorite novel from anywhere) originates from this tumultuous myth.
 The Story of the Stone was written by Cao Xueqin in the eighteenth century as the Qing dynasty first began to relentlessly unwind.
 It is the story of a great princely house slowly losing its vigor and declining from within.
 In a bigger sense it is the story of mortal kind and the ineluctable flux of our little lives.
-There are thirty major characters and over four hundred minor characters in a drama that spans the epic breadth of Chinese history and culture (and takes up thousands of pages).
+There are 40 major characters and more than four hundred minor ones in a drama that spans the epic breadth of Chinese history and culture (and takes up thousands of pages).
 The portrayal of all levels of Chinese society is magnificent…but just beyond the petty intrigues, squabbles, affairs, and misunderstandings that make up the complex plot of The Story of the Stone are hints at an enigmatic divine order underpinning the cosmos.
 From time to time, a strange beggar covered with sores and limping on an iron crutch shows up with magic medicines.
 The female lead is hauntingly familiar with an otherworldy beauty to her mien.
 And the protagonist of the story, Jia Baoyu, is a fey aristocratic adolescent who was born with a magic piece of jade in his mouth.
 Although it doesn’t come up often in the novel and it is not obvious to the characters, the hero is the stone.
 He was one of the gemstones given magical life by Nüwa in order to repair the breach in heaven–but he was not used because of a flaw.
 Frustrated by life at the edge of heaven, he incarnates as a mortal and the book is the story of his human life…indeed of all human life.
 I won’t say more about The Story of the Stone other than to apologize for not explaining how impossibly brilliant and ineffable the work is.
 I must also offer an attendant caveat: this is the consummate literary masterpiece of China and, as such, it is overwhelmingly and heartbreakingly sad.

 The Penguin version as elegantly translated by David Hawke